Well, you’re here to answer the question… what is WordPress? So here we go:

-Thankfully, you don’t have to be a website building master in order to get started with either version of WordPress.
+Thankfully, you don’t have to be a website-building master to get started with either version of WordPress.

 Here are some of the main differences between WordPress.org and WordPress.com when it comes to their ease of use.

 WordPress Set up Process

 To get started with WordPress.org you’ll first have to set up a hosting plan and choose a domain name.
 Something you can do quickly and affordably with Bluehost or one of the top monthly hosting plans I’ve reviewed and recommend.

 Once you’ve done this, you’ll need to connect WordPress to your hosting service.
 If you choose to use Bluehost, there’s a 1-click option making it easy to get your blog launched, but keep in mind that even the cheapest hosting plans and shared hosting companies also offer 1-click WordPress installation.

 Getting started with WordPress.com is much easier (and faster).
 To get started with WordPress.com, you just have to create an account and choose your plan.
 That’s it.
 Once you’ve done that, you can get started building the visual appearance of your website.

-WordPress.com may appeal to those that want a simple website with very little to no ongoing updates or maintenance.
+WordPress.com may appeal to those who want a simple website with very little to no ongoing updates or maintenance.

-When you run a self-hosted WordPress.org website, you’re in charge of things like updating themes and plugins, setting up regular backups, monitoring security, implementing blog SEO strategies, boosting your website speed and spam control.
+When you run a self-hosted WordPress.org website, you’re in charge of things like updating themes and plugins, setting up regular backups, monitoring security, implementing blog SEO strategies, and boosting your website speed and spam control.